Intersection theory of polymatroids: Introduction

-A polymatroid of type $(1, \dotsc, 1)$ is a \emph{matroid}.
+A polymatroid with cage $(1, \dotsc, 1)$ is a \emph{matroid}.
 For the fundamentals of matroid theory we point to \cite{Wel76}.
 Introduced as generalizations of matroids \cite{Edm70}, and also known as generalized permutohedra, polymatroids are the central objects in the polyhedral study of combinatorial structures related to the symmetric group \cite{AA, Pos09}.
-In those works, two polytopes associated a polymatroid $\P = (\E,\operatorname{rk}_\P)$ are the \emph{independence polytope} $I(\P)$, defined by
+In those works, two polytopes associated to a polymatroid $\P = (\E,\operatorname{rk}_\P)$ are the \emph{independence polytope} $I(\P)$, defined by

 and the \emph{base polytope} $B(\P)$, which is the face of $I(\P)$ defined by